vipyoung/covid_fl/README.md

 The *sklearn* library is used for the ML model

-* server.py: server code
+* server.py: server code.
 It creates the sockets for communicating with the clients and it manages the federated learning of the model

-* client.py: client code
+* client.py: client code.
 When requested by the server it performs a step of minimization of the loss function, and it sends back the updated model